MrSwitch/hello.js/README.md

 # cd into the project root and install dev dependencies
 npm install -l

-# To run th tests, first ensure you have PhantomJS
-# and the PhantomJS runner for Mocha i.e.
+# To run the tests, first ensure you have PhantomJS and the PhantomJS runner for Mocha i.e.
 npm install -g mocha-phantomjs phantomjs

-# Run tests
+# Then...
 grunt test
 ```